-- When you are finished, press the <MENU> button. - Select [OK] on the confirmation dialog and press <€) > to return to the menu screen.
+- When you are finished, press the <MENU> button. - Select [OK] on the confirmation dialog and press <@> to return to the menu screen.

-By default, the camera name will be displayed for the nickname.
+- The nickname can be changed later from the [General sett.] screen. - By default, the camera name will be displayed for the nickname.